 - 1. Make a list of the subjects you need to study - 2.
 Figure out what you need to do for each subject or exam, maybe use a mind map for this - 3.
-Prioritise what you need to do, rank each subject 1-7, 1 the subject you need most work on and 7 the subject you feel most confortable with - 4.
+Prioritise what you need to do, rank each subject 1-7, 1 the subject you need most work on and 7 the subject you feel most comfortable with - 4.
 Divide available time during the week into study blocks - 5.
-Reserve time for non academic activities.
-You need time to unwind so should still attend sports training, music lessons etc - 6.
-Make the most of you time off studying to relax, talk to friends and unwind - 7.
+Reserve time for non-academic activities.
+You need time to unwind so should still attend sports training, music lessons etc. - 6.
+Make the most of your time away from studying to relax, talk to friends and unwind - 7.
 Be realistic with your expectations - 8.
-Share your study plan with people at home to stop any arguments so they will know when and when you are meant to be doing
+Share your study plan with people at home to ensure you can be supported as best as possible at home and so they will know when, where and what you are meant to be doing